Clothing tailored to support patients living with long-term catheters and ports: patient led design

-Stephen says the AHSN provided great mentoring and support.
-Following Yorkshire & Humber AHSN involvement, North East and North Cumbria AHSN helped the company expand into the development of vests for adults, linking with Sunderland Royal Hospital.
+Stephen says the Health Innovation Network (HIN) provided great mentoring and support.
+Following Health Innovation Yorkshire & Humber involvement, Health Innovation North East and North Cumbria (previously North East and North Cumbria AHSN) helped the company expand into the development of vests for adults, linking with Sunderland Royal Hospital.

-‘The innovation pathway is similar for everyone, but different every time, depending on your innovation and your starting point,’ says Stephen.
-‘However, there are often some similar touchpoints, such as the National Institute for Health Research (NIHR), National Institute for Health and Care Excellence (NICE) and AHSN.
-You need to find who can best help you to link with clinicians, seek patient involvement, and understand how the NHS will be able to purchase your product, if it’s successful.’
+"The innovation pathway is similar for everyone, but different every time, depending on your innovation and your starting point", says Stephen.
+"However, there are often some similar touchpoints, such as the National Institute for Health Research (NIHR), National Institute for Health and Care Excellence (NICE) and HIN.
+You need to find who can best help you to link with clinicians, seek patient involvement, and understand how the NHS will be able to purchase your product, if it’s successful".